Skip to Main Content

 Keleher, H., & MacDougall, C. (2022).
 Understanding health (5th ed.).
 Oxford University Press.

-Both are available as eBooks in the ProQuest Ebook Central collection.
+This textbook is available as eBooks in the ProQuest Ebook Central collection.

 • Note #2: There are also limits on the number of pages you can copy or print/download.
 These limits reset every 24 hours.